Xilinx/Xilinx_Kria_KV260_Workshop/How to connect to AWS.md

 You can transfer the files by selecting the desired file and dragging it over to the desired window.
 This will transfer the file via SCP.

-## Linux
+## Linux & Mac
-For linux, you will use scp
+For linux & mac, you will use scp

 enter the following command into the terminal:
 ```